leaseq/api-docs/applications/post.md

     "remote_id": "string | An identifier that can be set to correlate LeaseQ applications with entities in other systems.
 This field is searchable in the LeaseQ dashboard",

     "products": [{
-        "product_code": "string | The product code",
+        "type": "string | The product type - See 'Product Types' link", "condition": "string | The condition of the equipment - 'new' | 'used'", "product_code": "string | The product code",
         "name": "string | The product name",
         "description": "string | The product description",